san-diego-water-quality/water-datasets/source/ceden.waterboards.ca.gov-beachwatch-sandiego/README.md

     useful when samples contain too few organisms for agar plates to be used or when organisms will not grow on agar.
 For example: 50 MPN/100 mL means that the Most Probable Number of viable cells in 100 mL of sample is 50.

+I haven't found traditional data dictionary documentation, [but there are controlled vocabulary lists](http://ceden.org/CEDEN_checker/Checker/LookUpLists.php) online for data submitters, which explain a lot of the columns.